PollyJeffrey/MCMC-receptor-ligand-model/README.md

 # MCMC-receptor-ligand-model

 A repository for some test python codes to implement the Metropolis-hastings algorithm for MCMC.

-Applied to some synthetic data generated via an ODE for a model of a receptor binding to a ligand.
+The file Data_generation.py generates synthetic data based on a receptor ligand binding model.
+The file MCMC.py then implements the Metropolis-Hastings algorithm to infer the parameters of the model.